 "IBERDROLA RETRIBUCIÓN FLEXIBLE" FREQUENTLY ASKED QUESTIONS

-If you want to receive your remuneration in cash, you have to inform your bank, taking into account the deadlines, that you wish to waive your rights and receive the Supplementary Dividend.
+If you want to receive your remuneration in cash, you have to inform your bank, taking into account the deadlines, that you wish to waive your rights and receive the Interim Dividend.

 Alternatively, if you want to sell your shares in the market you also have to inform your bank of your election.